tkhamez/swagger-eve-php/README.md

 # OpenAPIClient-php

-An OpenAPI for EVE Online
+An OpenAPI for EVE Online.

 This client is generated from the
 "[underscore routes](https://developers.eveonline.com/blog/article/esi-best-practices-using-underscore-routes)".

+It contains one patch that removes validation of all enum attributes because CCP declared extending those to be no longer a breaking change, see [ESI changelog](https://github.com/esi/esi-issues/blob/master/changelog.md#2020-05-01).
+This patch might be incomplete if I missed something after an API update.

 ##### Versioning scheme since 1.0.0

-* Patch: Generated client from a new [swagger.json](https://esi.evetech.net/_latest/swagger.json) file, refer to [esi-issues/changelog.md](https://github.com/esi/esi-issues/blob/master/changelog.md) (note, however, that the date is not always correct there) and/or generated with a new patch version of the generator library
+* Patch: Generated client from a new [swagger.json](https://esi.evetech.net/_latest/swagger.json) file, refer to [esi-issues/changelog.md](https://github.com/esi/esi-issues/blob/master/changelog.md) (note, however, that the date is not always correct there) and/or generated with a new patch version of the generator library.
-* Minor: Switched to a new minor version of the generator library
+* Minor: Switched to a new minor version of the generator library.
 * Major: Switched to a new major version of the generator library, switched to another generator library or another breaking change.